canonical/tdx/README.md

 Details about `tdvirsh`:
 * To manage the lifecycle of TDs, we developed a wrapper around the `virsh` tool.
 This new `tdvirsh` tool extends `virsh` with new capabilities to create/remove TDs.
-* By default, the `tdvirsh` will use an image located at `./image/tdx-guest-ubuntu-24.04-generic.qcow2` with the `generic` Ubuntu kernel.
+* By default, `tdvirsh` will use an image located at `./image/tdx-guest-ubuntu-24.04-generic.qcow2` with the `generic` Ubuntu kernel.
-A different qcow2 image (e.g., one with an `intel` kernel) can be used by setting the `TD_IMG` command-line variable.
+A different qcow2 image (e.g., one with an `intel` kernel) can be used by using the command-line option `-i IMAGE_PATH`.
+* By default, `tdvirsh` will use a XML libvirt template located at `./trust_domain.xml.template`.
+A different XML libvirt template can be used by using the command-line option `-t XML_PATH`.
 * All VMs can be listed with the following command:
 	```
 	./tdvirsh list --all